 The health and disability system and its funding

-The Ministry allocates the majority of the public funds it manages through Vote Health to DHBs, who use this funding to plan, purchase and provide health services for the population of their district, to ensure effective and efficient services for all of New Zealand.
+The Ministry allocates the majority of the public funds it manages through Vote Health to DHBs ($13,236 million or 73 percent of the Vote), who use this funding to plan, purchase and provide health services for the population of their district, to ensure effective and efficient services for all of New Zealand.
 DHBs oversee funding for all levels of care, including primary care such as general practitioners (GPs), nurses, pharmacists and community health services.
 They also oversee funding for hospital services, aged care services and services provided by non-government health providers, including Māori and Pacific providers.

 New Zealand’s health and disability system also includes private non-governmental providers, and professional and regulatory bodies for all health professionals, including medical and surgical specialties, nurses and allied health groups.
 In recent years the Ministry has been working increasingly with other government social sector agencies to improve health and social sector outcomes.

-The Ministry spends approximately 18 percent of Vote Health to directly purchase a range of services such as disability support services, public health services, specific screening programmes, mental health services, elective services, Well Child and primary maternity services, Māori health services, and postgraduate clinical education and training, as well as Māori and Pacific provider development.
-In 2015/16 the Ministry will directly purchase $2.853 billion worth of health and disability services.
+The Ministry spends approximately 19 percent of Vote Health to directly purchase a range of services such as disability support services, public health services, specific screening programmes, mental health services, elective services, Well Child and primary maternity services, Māori health services, and postgraduate clinical education and training, as well as Māori and Pacific provider development and supporting equitable pay.
+In 2018/19 the Ministry will directly manage funding for about $3.529 billion worth of health and disability services and supports.

-Just over $192 million of Vote Health (1.2 percent in 2015/16) funding is spent on running the Ministry to support the wider health sector.
+About $216 million of Vote Health (1 percent in 2018/19) in operating and capital funding is spent on running the Ministry to support the wider health sector.